 An eligible employee may become a participant in the ESPP by delivering a subscription agreement to the Company's stock administration office (or its designee), on or before a date determined by the Administrator prior to the offering date or by following an electronic or other enrollment procedure determined by the Administrator.
 A subscription agreement will authorize participant contributions, generally in the form of payroll deductions unless otherwise determined by the Administrator, which may not be less than 1% or exceed 15% of a participant's compensation (as defined in the ESPP) during the offering, unless the Administrator determines such lower percentage.
-Generally during an offering, a participant may change the rate of his or her participation level, except that a participant may only make one change to his or her participating level will apply only to future purchase periods under the ESPP.
+Generally during an offering, a participant may change the rate of his or her participation level, except that a participant may only make one change to his or her participation level during each month of an offering period.
+Additionally, any increase in the rate of a participant's participating level will apply only to future purchase periods under the ESPP.